 Recognizing the need for extensive dialogue to develop the most impactful and thoughtful policy, Urban Green brought together more than 40 organizations under the Partnership.
 The group tackled the complex questions bearing on this challenge, including costs, technological feasibility, health impacts, industry expertise, state policy and more.
 We also shared our findings with the City Council along the way.

 Following successful approaches from the Green Codes Task Force and Building Resiliency Task Force, we organized the project around diverse working groups.
-Work is progressing through different phases: defining the problem; determining and assessing the options; and refining recommendations.
+Work progressed through different phases: defining the problem; determining and assessing the options; and refining recommendations.
 The Blueprint for Efficiency was issued in August 2018.

-With a focus on reductions that can and should be achieved by 2030 to put NYC on a plausible trajectory to 80x50, the Buildings Partnership will help fashion policy that works for all and sets a model for cities across the nation.
+With a focus on reductions that can and should be achieved by 2030 to put NYC on a plausible trajectory to 80x50, the Blueprint will continue to help inform and shape policy that works for all and sets a model for cities across the nation.

-If you have questions, comments or would like more information, please contact email@example.com.
+If you have questions, comments or would like more information, please email firstname.lastname@example.org

 The Partnership's first report introduces an ambitious, 21-point plan to reduce NYC bulding energy use 20 percent by 2030.